ir-engine/ir-engine/packages/docs/docs/docs-client-core/classes/src_world_components_editor_api.default.md

 ▸ **resolveMedia**(`url`: *any*, `index`: *any*): *Promise*<any\>

-resolveMedia provides canonicalUrl absoluteUrl and contentType.
+resolveMedia provides url absoluteUrl and contentType.

 **`author`** Robert Long